johnnytam100/NbX/README.md

 ## Step 3 : renumber nanobody
 Before any docking, please renumber your nanobody with PyIgClassify (http://dunbrack2.fccc.edu/pyigclassify/)

-If your Nb (or Nb-Ag) structure is confidential and you don't want to submit to a webserver:
+If your Nb (or Nb-Ag complex) structure is confidential and you don't want to submit to a webserver:

 modify the CDRs start and end residue numbers (search `"CDR1_start_residue"`) inside `NbX_feature_prep.py`.